Baton Rouge Perio Logo

 LOW IMMUNITY

-One of the reasons for the connection between respiratory problems and periodontal disease is low immunity.
-Patients who experience respiratory problems generally have low immunity, meaning bacteria can easily grow above and below the gum lines without being confronted by the body’s immune system.
+One of the reasons for the connection between respiratory concerns and periodontal disease is low immunity.
+Patients who experience respiratory concerns generally have low immunity, meaning bacteria can easily grow above and below the gum lines without being confronted by the body’s immune system.
 Once periodontal disease is contracted in this way, it will only progress and worsen respiratory issues.

 TRAVELING BACTERIA